Wealth Management Associate, Forsyth Barr Limited

-He is an Institute of Finance Professionals NZ Inc. (INFINZ) Young Finance Professionals (YFP) Board Member in Wellington, as well as the relationship manager liaising between INFINZ and the Auckland-based universities and the chair of the AUT Investment Club.
-What he enjoys most about his role as the chair of the AUT Investment Club is being able to host high-quality events which offer professional development and learning opportunities.
+He is an Institute of Finance Professionals NZ Inc (INFINZ) Young Finance Professionals (YFP) Board Member in Wellington, as well as the relationship manager liaising between INFINZ and the Auckland-based universities.
+As chair of the AUT Investment Club, he has enjoyed being able to host high-quality events which offer professional development and learning opportunities.

 Advice for other students

 Find a degree you enjoy, Lourdaiz advises other students.

 "I think the main thing students should do when thinking about going to university is to study something they’re interested in and passionate about rather than something they think will give them a great job.
 I would also say, the harder you work, the luckier you get.

 "Most qualifications will fit you with skills you can move around to all sorts of professions and vocational settings.
 And of course, you might not want to get a job when you leave university; you might go out, and start your own business or develop your own product."